monicaah/String-Class/README.md

 3. toLower : Returns the string with all characters in lower cases.
     'MACHO'.toLower(); // macho

-4. ucFirst : Returns the string with the First Character to an Upper case.
+4. ucFirst : Returns the string with the First Character to an Uppercase.
     'google'.ucFirst(); // Google

 5. isQuestion : Return true if the string is a question.